MungeliDeli/speaker-ruling-classification/README.md

 ## 4. Project Scope
 ### In Scope:
 - Speaker's Rulings from National Assembly of Zambia proceedings
-- Text-based classification using parliamentary Hansards and official records
+- Text-based classification using parliamentary Hansards and official records.
 - English language processing
 ### Out of Scope:
 - Rulings from other parliamentary bodies or courts